A real 'Chak De' moment for Indian hockey: Men's team wins Olympic medal after 41 years | Sports-Games

 Five minutes later, experienced goalkeeper PR Sreejesh came out of his line and closed down the angle to deny Mats Grambusch.

-The Germans put relentless pressure on the Indian defence and seconds from first quarter, earned as many as four penalty corners which the Indians defended stoutly this time.
+The Germans put relentless pressure on the Indian defense and seconds from the first quarter, earned as many as four penalty corners which the Indians defended stoutly this time.

-Manpret's men came out with more purpose in the second quarter and upped their pace a bit and the ploy worked wonders as Simranjeet scored a brilliant goal with a reverse hit from top of the German circle after being fed by Nilakanta Sharma's pass from the midfield.
+Manpreet's men came out with more purpose in the second quarter and upped their pace a bit and the ploy worked wonders as Simranjeet scored a brilliant goal with a reverse hit from the top of the German circle after being fed by Nilakanta Sharma's pass from the midfield.

 The Germans continued their attacking game and two minutes later Florian Fuchs brought Sreejesh again into the game, saving his reverse hit from a tight angle.

-The Indian defence once again gave away the advantage to Germany, committing soft errors which resulted in two German goals in a span of two minutes.
+The Indian defense once again gave away the advantage to Germany, committing soft errors which resulted in two German goals in a span of two minutes.

 Christopher Ruhr was the creator for Germany turning over from just outside the Indian circle and then slipped the ball onto Wellen who scored with a reverse hit past Sreejesh.